dbomen/v/README.md

 where:

 - `init.asm` adds commands to the command Map
-- `config.asm` possibly user adds commands to the command Map
+- `vconf.asm` possibly user adds commands to the command Map (can be any name)
 - `loop.asm` waits in loop for user commands
 - `v.asm` command implementations
-- `screen.asm` screen interface
+- `inout.asm` screen and keyboard interface
 - `map.asm` map interface
 - `stack.asm` stack interface